rstudio/reticulate/README.md

 ```

 The `use_virtualenv()` and `use_condaenv()` functions enable you to
-specify versions of Python in virtual or conda environments, for
+specify versions of Python in virtual or Conda environments, for
 example:

 ``` r